 Our Huntley School day starts at 8.30am and finishes at 5pm following a school based sports programme.

 At Huntley, every student is given the opportunity to reach their potential academically, physically, socially, culturally and spiritually.
 We want to help your child to become an outstanding citizen.
 Whenever Old Boys and Girls return to visit we see evidence that the academic and social skills, strong work ethic and high personal standards they learned at Huntley stay with them through secondary school and in fact, their entire adult life.

 As a parent, you understand these years before secondary school are crucial in a child’s education and development.
 Through immersion in our boarding environment students maximise their time at Huntley and reap the full benefit of the opportunities we offer.
 This long established boarding tradition and the happy environment created by our caring staff gives Huntley its X-factor.

 At Huntley, we celebrate success.
 We have high standards for appearance and behaviour and expect every child to give their best from the moment they wake to when they go to sleep at night.

-I understand your decision whether to invest in a Huntley education is a significant one.
-Come along and meet our students, and see for yourself why we are proud of what we are able to achieve together at Huntley.
+I understand deciding whether to invest in a Huntley education is significant.
+I invite you to come along and meet our students, and see for yourself why we are proud of what we are able to achieve together at Huntley.